lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 25.13 Functions Should Be Explainable From Their Structure

-A clear function should create its behavior visible through:
+A clear function should make its behavior visible through:

 - a descriptive name
 - clear parameter names